 So really, you can dip-dye in a variety of ways, and use varying times and lengths.
 These just happened to be mine, and I loved the results.
 It’s pretty fool-proof, and actually a pretty fun experiment for a weekend afternoon!

-Look out for a quick post about how to cultivate and re-pot baby spider plants.
-It’s easy, easy, easy, even if you feel like a plant killer.
+If you’re interested, please check out my post about how to cultivate and re-pot baby spider plants.
+It’s easy, easy, easy, even if you feel like a plant killer on the best of days.
 These are hardy plants, which is probably why they do so well in our house.
 You can keep ’em or give them as gifts.
-And since they’re non-toxic, they’re perfect housewarming plants for cat lovers!
+And since they’re non-toxic, they’re perfect housewarming plants for people with pets!

 I love my new ombré plant hangers.
 They add that cute splash of colour in a neutral room and they feel summery and fresh.